What we can look at

 - The National Health Service in England; or

-- A range of other public bodies; or
+- A range of other public organisations; or

-- Any other person or body acting on behalf of such public or NHS bodies.
+- Any other person or organisation acting on behalf of such public or NHS organisations.

-Not every public body is within the Ombudsman’s remit.
-For example, the Ombudsman cannot look at complaints about:
+Not every public organisation is within our remit.
+For example, we cannot look at complaints about:

-- Public bodies responsible to the Scottish Parliament, to the National Assembly of Wales, or to the Northern Ireland Assembly; or
+- Public organisations responsible to the Scottish Parliament, to the National Assembly of Wales, or to the Northern Ireland Assembly; or

 - The National Health Service outside England; or

 - Members of Parliament or the Parliamentary authorities; or